xmos/lib_camera/doc/rst/03_architecture.rst

 Image Processing Pipeline
 -------------------------

 The image processing pipeline consists of several stages, including demosaicing, downsampling, image scaling and cropping, image rotation, Auto Exposure (AE), and Auto White Balance (AWB).
 Each stage is implemented as a separate function in the library, allowing for easy customisation and extension.
-Below is a diagram illustrating the image processing pipeline:
+:numref:`diagram-isp-pipeline` illustrates the image processing pipeline:

+.. _diagram-isp-pipeline:
 .. uml:: ../images/diagram-isp-pipeline.uml
+    :alt: ISP Pipeline Diagram
+    :caption: ISP Pipeline Diagram
     :align: center
-    :alt: Image processing pipeline
+    :height: 280px

 This diagram illustrates a basic image processing pipeline.
 It starts with RAW8 RGGB input data, followed by demosaicing and downsampling.
 Histograms and statistics are computed to support auto-exposure (AE) and auto white balance (AWB).
 Optional operations include cropping, resizing, rotating, and data type conversion.
 The final result is an output image.

 Capture Sequence Diagram
 ------------------------

-The following sequence diagram illustrates the interaction between the main components of the library during the image capture process.
+:numref:`diagram-isp-sequence` illustrates the interaction between the main components of the library during the image capture process.
 It shows how the MIPI receiver thread and the ISP thread work together to capture and process an image.

+.. _diagram-isp-sequence:
 .. uml:: ../images/diagram-isp-sequence.uml
+    :alt: Capture Sequence Diagram
+    :caption: Capture Sequence Diagram
     :align: center
-    :alt: Capture sequence diagram
     :width: 80%

 This diagram outlines the sequence of operations in the camera capture pipeline.
 The main thread starts the ISP and MIPI threads.
 The user thread prepares the image buffer, image metadata (`image_t`), and configuration (`image_cfg_t`).
 The ISP thread initialises the camera sensor via I2C.
 The user then computes ISP coordinates and begins capture for each frame.